s7u512/NSSO-77-SAS/00_Instructions.md

 1. Bring all the six scripts and the six lists and place them on the working directory (in this case `/home/user/Desktop/SAS2019`)
 2. Open the first script using RStudio or R.
 3. Read through the script.
+4. Change the line `setwd("path/to/working/directory")` to the path to your working directory (In my case `setwd("/home/user/Desktop/SAS2019")`
-4. Run the script.
+5. Run the script.
+6. Save the file.
-5. Repeat the process for all the scripts in order.
+7. Repeat the steps 2 to 6 for all the scripts in order.

 You are done.
 The outputs will be generated in the Output folder.

+Thanks for reading.
+Please reach out if the instructions are not clear enough.
+Feel free to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) if you come across any.